Back |

 also normally an initial one-time hardware (the electronic vault) fee of

 $49.99.
-For a limited time, E-Stamp is offering its electronic
+For a limited time, E-Stamp is offering its electronic vault

 for FREE to eBay users (normally costs $49.99).
 For more information